prabeesh/prabeesh.github.io/content/blog/install-apache-spark-3-on-linux.md

   - Apache Spark Ubuntu
   - PySpark installation
 description: Install Apache Spark 3.5 on Linux (Ubuntu, CentOS).
 Covers Java/Python prerequisites, standalone cluster setup, YARN and Kubernetes deploy modes.
+llm_summary: "To install Apache Spark 3.5 on Linux: install OpenJDK 17 and Python 3.8+, download the Spark binary from archive.apache.org/dist/spark, extract to /opt, set SPARK_HOME and PATH environment variables, then verify with spark-shell or pyspark.
+Optionally configure a standalone cluster with start-master.sh and start-worker.sh."
 ---

+To install Apache Spark 3.5 on Linux, install OpenJDK 17, download the Spark 3.5 binary from `archive.apache.org/dist/spark`, extract it to `/opt`, set `SPARK_HOME` and `PATH`, then verify with `spark-shell`.
+The full process takes about 15 minutes on a fresh Ubuntu or CentOS machine.

-A walkthrough of installing Apache Spark 3.5 on modern Linux, from prerequisites through a working standalone cluster.
+This is a walkthrough of installing Apache Spark 3.5 on modern Linux, from prerequisites through a working standalone cluster.
 Earlier versions are covered in [Install Apache Spark 1.0 on Ubuntu 14.04](/blog/2014/10/31/install-apache-spark-on-ubuntu-14-dot-04/) and [Install Apache Spark 2 on Ubuntu 16.04 and macOS](/blog/2016/12/07/install-apache-spark-2-on-ubuntu-16-dot-04-and-mac-os/).

 ## Prerequisites